borodin-vasiliy/php-stories/README.md

 Again args is array with params:

-* text - Text, that you wanna add
+* "text" - Text, that you wanna add
-* font - path to font .ttf file
+* "font" - path to font .ttf file
-* font-size - like css font-size
+* "font-size" - like css font-size
-* color - like css color
+* "color" - like css color
-* width - not required, if you use it, text will be automatically splitet to lines with setted width
+* "width" - not required, if you use it, text will be automatically splitet to lines with setted width
-* top - position from top
+* "top" - position from top
-* left - position from left
+* "left" - position from left
-* z-index - like z-index
+* "z-index" - like z-index
-* start - second when text should be to stories
+* "start" - second when text should be to stories
-* end - second when text should be removed from stories
+* "end" - second when text should be removed from stories
-* opacity - like css opacity
+* "opacity" - like css opacity
-* animation - array of params for animation, like with image.
-Params for animations:
+* "animation" - array of params for animation, like with image.
+Params for animations, all same like for image (but text dont have scale):
-    * left
+    * "left"
-    * top
+    * "top"
-    * opacity
+    * "opacity"
-    * duration
+    * "duration"

 Default values:

-* top = 0
+* "top" = 0
-* left = 0
+* "left" = 0
-* opacity = 1
+* "opacity" = 1
-* start = 0
+* "start" = 0
-* end = calculated, like image
+* "end" = calculated, like image

 Generate stories
 -----------